-Alison Torbitt, a partner in NP’s Energy and Environmental practice group, co-leads the Food, Beverage & Agribusiness team and is active in Maritime matters.
-She focuses on environmental compliance and transactional due diligence, counseling a large range of manufacturers, developers (including a specialty in renewable energy projects), and financing parties to find solutions and mitigate and allocate the risk associated with all aspects of environmental law, including the latest developments from emerging contaminants (PFAS) to controversial subjects like vapor intrusion attenuation factors.
+Alison Torbitt co-leads the Food, Beverage & Agribusiness and Environmental teams and is active in maritime matters.
+She focuses on environmental compliance and transactional due diligence, counseling a large range of manufacturers, developers (including renewable energy projects), and financing parties to find solutions and mitigate and allocate the risk associated with all aspects of environmental law, including the latest developments from emerging contaminants (PFAS) to controversial subjects like vapor intrusion attenuation factors.

 I counsel business and industry clients on compliance with federal, state and local environmental and energy laws, as well as defending against regulatory enforcement and third-party disputes.
 I am also co-leader of the firm’s Legally Green initiative, thinking strategically about sustainability and the risks that our clients face due to climate change, aging infrastructure, and the need for innovation to stay ahead of these challenges.